Buying Marijuana Seeds in Canada 2021Your Legal Guide to Growing, Using & Buying Cannabis Seeds in Canada.

 It is fully legal to buy cannabis seeds in Canada.
-Bill C-45 goes into effect, buying cannabis seeds will be fully legal.
+Bill C-45 went into effect, buying cannabis seeds became fully legal.
 This undid over a century of drug prohibition in Canada, which dated back to 1908 when the Opium Act was put into place.
 Cannabis was officially banned in 1923 when it became part of the Narcotics Drug Act’s Confidential Restricted List.
 The inclusion came soon after Canadian officials attended international conferences such as the League of Nations meetings.
 It’s likely that these gatherings prompted, at least partially, the prohibition of cannabis in 1923.

 After passage of the 2018 bill, folks in Canada will be able to buy cannabis seeds from local sources or online, but it’s important that they choose a trustworthy source that will deliver quality weed seeds.
 Unfortunately, not every online website is a reputable source.
 For this reason, we offer you these tips for getting cannabis seeds if you live or are traveling in Canada.
 Here are our top two choices for 2020, with the first one being the top contender: